 Passwords are the first line of defense against someone gaining access to your information, making them incredibly important in the cyber security world.
 Therefore, it would make sense that you would want to make hard to breach.
 A simple method of doing so would be to make your password longer and more complex.
 By increasing the characters in a password, you increase the variables a hacker must figure out in order to brute force or guess.
 Adding numbers, symbols, and even capitalized letters, all make it more challenging for your password to be compromised.
 If your information is important to you, make sure your password is as complex as possible in order to remain secure.

 Dual Factor Authentication

-Security is always implemented in layers.
+Cyber Security is always implemented in layers.
 Along with secure passwords, you want to ensure dual factor is enabled when available.
-Adding Dual Factor Authentication security to your account enhances security of an account by requiring a second method of verification when entering a password.
+Adding Dual Factor Authentication security to your account enhances the security of an account by requiring a second method of verification when entering a password.
 This can be done by having a text or email sent to your number every time someone tries logging into your account.
 This gives your account multiple layers of protection to keep your information secure and prevent unauthorized access.